Karyn Scott always understood the business potential of social media.

 That’s why you’ll soon be hearing more about the Flexport story.

-Role: Vice President, Global Demand Center for Flexport – “The freight forwarder for modern logistics teams.”
+Role: Vice President, Head of Marketing for Flexport – “The freight forwarder for modern logistics teams.”

 Home: San Francisco and Napa, Calif.